 Cervical Cancer Stories

 Cervical cancer develops in the cells that line the cervix (lower area of the uterus).
-Different strains of the human papillomavirus (HPV), a sexually transmitted infection, can increase the risk of cervical cancer.
-There are three main types of this cancer:

-Squamous: about 90% of cervical cancers that originate most often in the transformation zone.
+- Squamous: About 90% of cervical cancers that originate most often in the transformation zone.

-Adenocarcinoma: make up most other cases, develop from grand cells.
+- Adenocarcinoma: Make up most other cases, develop from grand cells.

-Adenosquamous carcinomas or mixed carcinomas: the least common, a mix of the first two.
+- Adenosquamous: Carcinomas or mixed carcinomas: the least common, a mix of the first two.